rony-devolved-AI/jira-issue/Add_validator.md

-# Becoming a Validator on a Substrate-based Blockchain
+# Becoming a Validator on a Substrate-based Blockchain(Argochain)

 This guide provides step-by-step instructions on how to become a validator on a Substrate-based blockchain.
 It covers the installation of necessary tools, generation of cryptographic keys, and configuration of a blockchain node.